emptymalei/emptymalei.github.io/research/index.md

 Topics I am working on:

-1. neutrino oscillations,
+1. neutrino oscillations
+	* neutrino oscillations in matter
-2. neuron physics,
+2. neuron physics
-3. application of artificial neural network.
+3. application of artificial neural network

 Topics I have worked on: